 Optimizing Appointments with Doctors and Alzheimer’s Specialists For Your Loved One

 Regularly scheduled medical appointments are an extremely important component of any Alzheimer's patient’s treatment plan.
-Consistent medical care is necessary in order to address a wide range of health and/or behavioral issues.
-If you are the main caregiver to a family member who suffers from Alzheimer's disease, you likely have many questions to ask their doctor plus limited time to do so when at an appointment.
+Consistent medical care is necessary to address a wide range of health and behavioral issues.
+If you are the main caregiver to a family member who suffers from Alzheimer's disease, you likely have many questions to ask their doctor, plus limited time to do so when at an appointment.
 Use the following tips to optimize the time spent at your loved one's doctor’s visits.

 1. Be smart when scheduling appointment times